Trusted by:

 If you're all about offering a memorable and interactive credentialing process, then Certifier could be just what you need.

+Do you want to see Certifier in action?
 Watch this quick tutorial to see how easy it is to create badges with the Certifier Badgr alternative:

 Other Badgr alternatives worth attention